dean-vollebregt/quanteverest/README.md

-# This is the codebase of the API that powers www.quanteverest.com
+This is the codebase of the API that powers www.quanteverest.com The code has been sanitised and is for demonstration only the real repository is hosted privately on Bitbucket, please ask for access.

-The code has been sanitised and is for demonstration only the real repository is hosted privately on Bitbucket, please ask for access.
+The live sites cn be found here:

 # Production
 www.quanteverest.com